estebanthi/mindtopia/src/site/notes/20 Me/24 Workflows/GTD.md

 # GTD
 ---
-[[Get Things Done\|Get Things Done]] is a way to manage tasks.
+[[Getting Things Done\|Getting Things Done]] is a way to manage tasks.
 I have my own adaptation of this system.

 ## Flow
 ```mermaid